 Recognized as One of America's 250 Best Wealth Advisors by Worth Magazine, Asset Management Group, Inc. has been in business for years as an established registered investment advisor (RIA).
 The Stamford-based company is a financial advisor firm that specializes in investment management and financial planning services.
 The firm works almost entirely with individual clients, but it also counts businesses and retirement plans as clients.

 As a fee-based firm, certain advisors at Asset Management Group may receive commissions for overseeing certain securities transactions or selling insurance products.
 On the other hand, a fee-only firm would earn compensation solely from client-paid fees.

 Asset Management Group Background

 Asset Management Group was founded in 1983 by LeGrand Redfield Jr. Today, Redfield acts as the president, CEO and principal owner of the firm, as well one of its two advisors.
-Redfield has more than 40 years of experience in the investment industry and holds three professional certifications: certified financial planner (CFP), chartered life underwriter (CLU) and chartered financial consultant (ChFC).
-The rest of the firm's staff does not have any advisory certifications.
+The firm's team includes one certified financial planner (CFP), one chartered life underwriter (CLU), one chartered financial consultant (ChFC) and four financial paraplanner qualified professionals (FPQPs).